Enforcement and Compliance

 - Counsels U.S. industries on how to petition the U.S. government to seek relief from injurious and unfairly traded imports.

-- Monitors steel imports and administers the steel licensing program.
+- Monitors steel imports, global import and export trends, and administers the steel licensing program.

 - Helps U.S. exporters and investors facing foreign trade/investment barriers